cardboards-box/image-box/ELEMENTS.md

 <a name="type-System-Boolean"></a>
 ### Type: `Boolean`
 Full Name: System.Boolean<br>
+Description:
+Represents a boolean (<see langword="true" /> or <see langword="false" />) value.
 <a name="type-System-Double"></a>
 ### Type: `Double`
 Full Name: System.Double<br>
+Description:
+Represents a double-precision floating-point number.
 <a name="type-ImageBox-Core-IOPath-IOPath"></a>
 ### Type: `IOPath`
 Full Name: ImageBox.Core.IOPath.IOPath<br>